It is now 2 days to the bar exam. Let’s talk about what you should do the day before the exam.

 Make sure you have a positive outlook.
 Be confident.
 You’ve done hundreds of practice questions by now.
 You can do this.
 You will pass.
 Good luck to all.

-If you need help passing the MBE, contact the MBE Testing Institute at email@example.com for more information.
+If you need help passing the MBE, contact the MBE and UBE Testing Institute at firstname.lastname@example.org for more information.